forestheims/forestheims/README.md

 ![](1746107062002.jpg)

 🧠 Molecular modeling researcher by day, curious code alchemist by night.
-I'm currently pursuing a PhD focused on computational drug design for serotonin receptors, with a particular interest in non-hallucinogenic neuroplastogens and other therapeutics inspired by psychedelics and natural products.
+I'm currently pursuing a PhD focused on computational drug design for serotonin receptors, with a particular interest in neuroplastogens and other therapeutics inspired by psychedelics and natural products.
 My research explores the interface of molecular docking, machine learning, and receptor dynamics to better understand — and potentially transform — mental health treatment.

 💻 Outside the lab, I’m a full-stack web developer passionate about creating intuitive, visual tools that bridge science and technology.
 I believe in the power of accessible, open science, and love designing things that help researchers (and the curious) see molecules in a new light.